rexlabsio/data-transfer-object/docs/usage.md

 $dto->start_date = new Carbon($date); // Throws immutable type error
 $dto->start_date->addHours(2); // Adds two hours to the date without assigning a new value to the property.
 Does not throw.
 ```

+If you want to prevent mutation of the assigned objects, try using immutable alternatives instead e.g. the Carbon package provides CarbonImmutable